Get Started

 Where to Find Domains (And What to Check First)

 Before you buy, run every candidate through a three-point vetting checklist.
-First, examine backlink profile quality using Ahrefs or Majestic—look for domains with organic links from topically relevant sites rather than spammy directories.
-Second, check anchor text diversity; natural profiles show varied phrases, brand names, and naked URLs instead of keyword-stuffed exact matches.
-Third, review historical content via the Wayback Machine to confirm the domain hosted material aligned with your target niche—a former pet blog won’t lend authority to finance content.
+First, examine backlink profile quality using Ahrefs or Majestic, look for domains with organic links from topically relevant sites rather than spammy directories.
+Second, check anchor text diversity.
+Natural profiles show varied phrases, brand names, and naked URLs instead of keyword-stuffed exact matches.
+Third, review historical content via the Wayback Machine to confirm the domain hosted material aligned with your target niche.
+A former pet blog won’t lend authority to finance content.

 How Many Domains You Actually Need